nightroman/Invoke-Build/README.md

 ## Quick Start

 **Step 1:**
-Copy *Invoke-Build.ps1* to one of the system path directories.
+Copy *Invoke-Build.ps1* and its help file *Invoke-Build.ps1-Help.xml* to one of the system path directories.
 As a result, the script can be called from any *PowerShell* code simply as `Invoke-Build`.

 **Step 2:**
 Set the current location to the *Demo* directory: